mark-williams/hook-line-and-sinker/README.md

 Refactored _counter_ to a functional component, bringing in _useState_ to manage its state (count value).
 Had to amend the tests to use _mount_ instead of _shallow_ as enzyme's _shallow_ does not appear to support hooks yet:

 https://github.com/reactjs/rfcs/issues/71

+## Simple Form
+A (very!) simple form implemented first as a class managing its own state.
+Then refactored to first use _useState_ for each input element, subsequently refactored to use a custom hook to manage each input generically.